vikpande/dev-ops/README.md

 Once installed run the following command on each of the repo:

-* Change to server directory (cd nameserver) and run the following commands on terminal to start the server:
+* Change to name server directory (cd nameserver) and run the following commands on terminal to start the server:

  ```
  yarn or npm install